Voodoo is a traditional spirituality developed by the Fon of Benin.

-Vodun is the original Yoruba name, which means « god » in Fon is the name of being between man and God.
-Among the many legends about the origins of the Yoruba people, one of them says that the Yoruba people come from a line of seven princes son of God, since then the spirit of the descending peoples claim to have access to God by Through the VODUN.
+Vodun is the original Yoruba name, which means « God ».
+In Fon, it is the name of being between man and God.
+Among the many legends about the origins of the Yoruba people, one of them says that the Yoruba people come from a line of seven princes, sons of God, since then the spirit of the descending peoples claim to have access to God through Vodun.

 Each tribe has its own spiritual ancestor was one of the seven princes, they all have different clothes, in praise of the ancestor in question.
-During the ritual, have preserved the bare shoulders that have to receive the Vodun (symbolic gesture to say that the spirit descend from heaven).
+During the ritual, they have preserved the bare shoulders that have to receive the Vodun (symbolic gesture to say that the spirit descend from Heaven).
 There is no age for initiation, those who have been there longer, teach the tradition to new members.

 Photo : Danses d’Afrique de Michel HUET – Edition du Chêne